LazyEllis/etch-a-sketch/README.md

 The game has three modes, you can use to color your pixel grid:

 - Plain Black Mode
 - Rainbow Mode
--   Greyscale Mode
+- Grayscale Mode

 ## Live Demo